dan-v/bruteforce-bitcoin-brainwallet/README.md

 A python script that performs a bruteforce dictionary attack on brainwallets.
 It takes a dictionary input file and converts each word into a bitcoin address.
-A lookup of this address is done either using a local [Abe](https://github.com/jtobey/bitcoin-abe) instance or blockchain.info to see if any bitcoins have ever been received by this address.
+A lookup of this address is done either using a local [Abe](https://github.com/jtobey/bitcoin-abe) instance, blockchain.info, or insight.bitpay.com to see if any bitcoins have ever been received by this address.
 If so, it will do one more check to see the current balance for the bitcoin address.

 #Requirements